 The Israelites remained in the region of Egypt after the famine.
 Jacob died.
 Joseph died.
 All the brothers and their families died.
 The people grew in strength and prosperity in the land of Egypt for more than four hundred years.

 But at some point during that time, God moved.
 He shifted the tides by changing the hearts of the Egyptian people toward the nomadic shepherding people of Israel and they enslaved them.
-The Egyptians put God’s people to the hard task of building the temples and towers and tombs and pyramids of the Pharoah at the time.
+The Egyptians put God’s people to the hard task of building the temples, towers, tombs, and pyramids of the Pharoah at the time.
 God’s people suffered and cried out to Him.

 It’s interesting how the Jewish people often seemed to forget God’s faithfulness from this time in their history.
 God was faithful; God will be faithful.
 He has proven Himself time and time again.
 But isn’t this true for us as well?
 Even when God was faithful, it’s easy to doubt that He will come through again.

-As the Ark of God’s Covenant to His people arrives in Jerusalem, it is a promise fulfilled.
+As the Ark of God’s Covenant to His people arrived in Jerusalem, it was a promise fulfilled.
 He promised that His children would find a home in Zion, His mountain.
 They were finally there, and it makes sense that the author would call the people to remember.

 What a good reminder to us.
 When we feel life pulling us away from God, and when the world becomes heavy . . . remember His faithfulness.